Foreign Rights Agents

 Trident's foreign rights literary agents each year attend the London, Frankfurt, and Bologna book fairs.
 Robert Gottlieb leads the team to London and Frankfurt.
 Alex Slater, a foreign rights literary agent in the department, says, "Before we leave for a fair, our days are already booked with non-stop meetings from early in the morning through the evening.
 Everyone wants to meet with us, and no market is too small."
 To prove that point, Alex has closed deals in Qatar and in the South African language of Afrikaans.

 "One of the unique tools that Trident uses to generate interest in its clients' books in advance of a fair is the Hot List," says Meredith Miller, a foreign rights literary agent who is responsible for its preparation.
 "The Hot List creates great buzz before we arrive at the fair and kicks off a competition among publishers."

-And Trident's New York office is the place for editors around the world to stop when they are in New York City.
-U.S. agencies and publishers such as The Fiction Studio and The Story Plant that want their foreign rights sold also come to us.
+And Trident's New York publishing office is the place for editors around the world to stop when they are in New York City.
+U.S. literary agencies and publishers such as The Fiction Studio and The Story Plant that want their foreign rights sold also come to us.
 "They get to meet the entire team," says Claire.
 And the team's credentials are very impressive.
 Claire is a vice president of the firm with over eighteen years experience in international markets.
 Sylvie will soon be with the department for five years.
 She's also fluent in French and highly proficient in German.
 Alex has over five years of publishing experience and joined the foreign rights department about a year ago.
 Meredith joined Trident's Foreign Rights Department after working in the editorial departments of publishers.

-They all view their goal to be the same: "We are dedicated to the long-term, global success of our clients—presenting their books to the top international editors, making the perfect match of publisher and author, negotiating the best terms for every contract, and being an active partner in the publishing process."
+They all view their goal to be the same: "We are dedicated to the long-term, global success of our clients—presenting their books to the top international editors, making the perfect match of literary publisher and author, negotiating the best terms for every contract, and being an active partner in the publishing process."